-Chapter 13.
-Wetlands 1 2 3 Lead Author: Scott D. Bridgham1 4 Contributing Authors: J. Patrick Megonigal, Jason K. Keller, Norman B. Bliss3, and Carl Trettin4 5 6 7 1Center for Ecology and Evolutionary Biology, University of Oregon, 2Smithsonian Environmental Research Center, 8 3Science Applications International Corporation, USGS Center for Earth Resources Observation and Science, 9 4Center for Forested Wetland Research, USDA Forest Service 10 11 12 13 KEY FINDINGS 14 North America is home to approximately 40% of the global wetland area, encompassing about 2.5 15 million square kilometers (965,000 square miles?) with a carbon pool of approximately 223 billion 16 tons, mostly in peatland soils.
+1 Chapter 13.
+Wetlands 2 Lead Author: Scott D. Bridgham 5 4 5 Contributing Authors: J. Patrick Megonigal, Jason K. Keller, Norman B. Bliss , and Carl Trettin 6 7 Center for Ecology and Evolutionary Biology, University of Oregon, Smithsonian Environmental Research Center, 8 Science Applications International Corporation, USGS Center for Earth Resources Observation and Science, 9 Center for Forested Wetland Research, USDA Forest Service 10 11 12 KEY FINDINGS 14 • North America is home to approximately 40% of the global wetland area, encompassing about 2.5 15 million square kilometers (965,000 square miles?) with a carbon pool of approximately 223 billion 16 tons, mostly in peatland soils.
 17 North American wetlands currently are a carbon dioxide sink of approximately 49 million tons of 18 carbon per year, but that estimate has an uncertainty of greater than 100%.
-North American wetlands 19 are also a source of approximately 9 million tons of methane, a more potent atmospheric heat-20 trapping gas.
+North American wetlands 19 are also a source of approximately 9 million tons of methane, a more potent atmospheric heat- 20 trapping gas.
 The uncertainty in that flux is also greater than 100%.
-21 Historically, the destruction of North American wetlands through land-use change has reduced carbon

-- Historically, the destruction of North American wetlands through land-use change has reduced carbor storage in wetlands by 15 million tons of carbon per year, primarily through the oxidation of carbon in peatland soils as they are drained and a more general reduction in carbon uptake and storage capacity of wetlands converted to other land uses.
-Methane emissions have also declined with the loss of wetland area. - Projections of future carbon storage and methane emissions of North American wetlands are highly uncertain and complex, but the large carbon pools in peatlands may be at risk for oxidation and release to the atmosphere as carbon dioxide if they become substantially warmer and drier.
-Methane emissions may increase with warming, but the response will likely vary with wetland type and with changes in precipitation. - Because of the potentially significant role of North American wetlands in methane production, the activities associated with the restoration, creation and protection of wetlands are likely to focus on the ecosystem services that wetlands provide, such as filtering of toxics, coastal erosion protection, wildlife habitat, and havens of biological diversity, rather than on carbon sequestration, per se.
+21 • Historically, the destruction of North American wetlands through land-use change has reduced carbon 22 storage in wetlands by 15 million tons of carbon per year, primarily through the oxidation of carbon in 23 peatland soils as they are drained and a more general reduction in carbon uptake and storage 24 capacity of wetlands converted to other land uses.
+Methane emissions have also declined with the 25 loss of wetland area.
+26 Projections of future carbon storage and methane emissions of North American wetlands are highly 27 uncertain and complex, but the large carbon pools in peatlands may be at risk for oxidation and 28 release to the atmosphere as carbon dioxide if they become substantially warmer and drier.
+Methane 29 emissions may increase with warming, but the response will likely vary with wetland type and with 30 changes in precipitation.
+31 Because of the potentially significant role of North American wetlands in methane production, the 32 activities associated with the restoration, creation and protection of wetlands are likely to focus on the 33 ecosystem services that wetlands provide, such as filtering of toxics, coastal erosion protection, 34 wildlife habitat, and havens of biological diversity, rather than on carbon sequestration, per se.

-Research needs to reduce the uncertainties in carbon storage and fluxes in wetlands to provide information about management options in terms of carbon uptake and storage and trace gas fluxes.
+- Research needs to reduce the uncertainties in carbon storage and fluxes in wetlands to provide - information about management options in terms of carbon uptake and storage and trace gas fluxes. - 3